About Concussion and TBI

 The physician and neuropsychologist consult after the evaluation to make a treatment plan, which may include referrals for rehabilitation treatments or further medical consultations, such as:

-- OT and SLP, as indicated.
+- Occupational therapy and speech-language pathology, as indicated.

 The Role of Physical Therapy in the Treatment of Concussion

-Manual Physical Therapy — is used to decrease Cranio-cervical dysfunction in the head and neck area to restore normal mobility.
+Manual Physical Therapy — is used to decrease cranio-cervical dysfunction in the head and neck area to restore normal mobility.
 This includes cranial release, muscle energy techniques and myofascial release.

 Aerobic/Cardiovascular Therapy — improving and restoring normal cardiovascular activity is a key component to recovery.
 The physical therapist helps to establish guidelines to resume physical activity gradually.
 In addition, the therapist works closely with athletic trainers, personal trainers, coaches and parents to design a return to play program that will assist with providing the greatest amount of recovery in a safe and realistic time frame.